CenturyLinkCloud/GettingStarted/AppFog/deploy-an-application-to-appfog.md

 ![Work on code, not infrastructure](../images/appfog-vs-traditional.png)

-AppFog supports the followng common application runtimes: Java, Node.js, PHP, Python, Go, Ruby, and Static Websites.
+AppFog supports the following common application runtimes: Java, Node.js, PHP, Python, Go, Ruby, and Static Websites.
 Integrating with services such as databases, messaging middleware, load balancing, monitoring and more are easily provisioned through the AppFog Marketplace.

 ### Enable AppFog in Control Portal